QodotPlugin/qodotplugin.github.io/docs/entities.md

 ![](https://codahosted.io/images/77T7fADkTg/blobs/bl-XB0MYn9qnD/a4a1cd0ffa6043ec43d13c3358b7c57fe3f07d3e4f154696a5e6cadabc9aad17a6fa1c1953455841bc66f15b2c1d779af4a3dacdb255c47ec983bd20b43776f73d5dffd867a45d87c5f3239d589109a3fc5df7fd775b204f9387bd16701e72a1d201c44c)

 ## Adding FGDs to a QodotMap
-You only need to do this final step when setting up a new QodotMap.
+This final step only applies when setting up a new QodotMap in a Godot scene.

 In your QodotMap node, open the _Entity Fgd_ array_._ Although it’s taken by Qodot.fgd by default, you can replace it with your own FGD file.